Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Wired connection needed for native 24-bit/192kHz playback

-KEF redefined what you should expect from an all-in-one stereo system with the LS50 Wireless standmounters (above); and it has managed to raise the bar once again with the stunning LS60 Wireless floorstanders, which combine streaming smarts, amplification and stereo speakers into two CD-width towers.
+KEF redefined what you should expect from an all-in-one stereo system with the LS50 Wireless standmounts (above), and it has managed to raise the bar once again with the stunning LS60 Wireless floorstanders, which combine streaming smarts, amplification and stereo speakers into two slim (CD-width!) towers.

-But the KEF LS60 Wireless aren't simply floorstanding speakers based on the bookshelf version.
-That description just doesn’t do it justice, and as you can see from the image and price tag, the company has thrown so much more at the LS60 that it's on a whole different level.
-If your interest is piqued, we really do recommend you read our in-depth KEF LS60 Wireless review.
+But the KEF LS60 Wireless aren't simply floorstanding speakers based on the bookshelf version – such description just doesn’t do it justice.
+As you can see from the image and asking price above, the company has thrown so much more at the LS60 that it is on a whole different level.
+If your interest is piqued, we recommend you read our in-depth KEF LS60 Wireless review for everything these beauties can do.

 Read the full KEF LS60 Wireless review